cheshire137/steamy-screenshots/README.md

 ## How to Deploy to Heroku

-After pushing to Heroku, you need to set the `RSS_SERVICE_URL` environment variable:
+After pushing to Heroku, you need to set some environment variables:

     heroku config:set RSS_SERVICE_URL=http://url-to-steam-screenshot-rss.com
+    heroku config:set STEAM_API_KEY=your_steam_web_api_key